spasoye/ESP32_HASS_doorbell/README.md

 ### Home Assistant setting

+Its assumed that that Home Assistant is already installed and running.

 #### Installing Motioneye

 Motioneye open source solution that offers a practicall way to manage multiple cameras in your setup.